AdaCore/spark2014/docs/lrm/source/packages.rst

                    visible then Global and Depends aspects shall consistently denote one of them

-#.
-In a package which declares a state abstraction which is Part_Of an
-   encapsulating state abstraction aspect specifications may denote the local state abstraction rather than the encapsulating one if the entity with the aspect specification only reads or updates the local state abstraction and not other parts of the encapsulating state.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR In a package which declares a state abstraction which is Part_Of an encapsulating state abstraction aspect specifications may denote the local state abstraction rather than the encapsulating one if the entity with the aspect specification only reads or updates the local state abstraction and not other parts of the encapsulating state.

-#.
-The ``constituents`` of a state abstraction declared in a package
-   may only be used in an aspect specification within the package where the refinement of the state abstraction is visible.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR The ``constituents`` of a state abstraction declared in a given package may only be used in an aspect specification in the given package where the refinement of the state abstraction is visible.

 .. centered:: *Verification Rules*

 #.
-Where a state abstraction not declared in an enclosing package is
+Where a state abstraction is visible as well as one or more of its
-   visible as well as one or more of its ``constituents`` a subprogram that directly or indirectly
+   ``constituents`` a subprogram that directly or indirectly

    * reads a ``constituent`` of the state abstraction shall be regarded as a read of the encapsulating state abstraction of the